diegomacario/diegomacario.github.io/_posts/2021-04-14-disable-copying-of-classes-that-wrap-opengl-objects.md

 public:
     // ...

+    // The presence of this destructor doesn't prevent C++ from generating
+    // the copy constructor and the copy assignment operator.
+It only prevents it from
+    // generating the move constructor and the move assignment operator ~Mesh() {
+        glDeleteVertexArrays(1, &mVAO);
+        glDeleteBuffers(1, &mEBO);
+    }

+    // C++ silently generates the copy constructor and the copy assignment operator Mesh(const Mesh& rhs);
+    Mesh& operator=(const Mesh& rhs);

+    // C++ doesn't generate the move constructor and the move assignment operator Mesh(const Mesh&& rhs) = delete;
+    Mesh& operator=(const Mesh&& rhs) = delete;

 private:
-    // When an instance of this class is copied, should the mVAO and mEBO of the copy
-    // point to the same VAO and EBO as the original?
-Or should the VAO and EBO be
-    // duplicated in the GPU so that each instance can point to its own OpenGL objects?
-    // C++ can't make that decision, so it wouldn't generate a copy constructor and
-    // a copy assignment operator for us
-    VAO* mVAO;
-    EBO* mEBO;
-    unsigned int mNumIndices;
+    unsigned int mVAO, mEBO, mNumIndices;
 };
 {% endhighlight %}

 So how do we fix this?
-The first solution that comes to mind is to define the copy constructor and the copy assignment operator of the `Mesh` class ourselves, and to somehow copy the OpenGL objects in them so that when they are called each `Mesh` object involved ends up wrapping its own OpenGL objects:
+The first solution that comes to mind is to define the copy constructor and the copy assignment operator of the `Mesh` class ourselves, and to somehow copy the OpenGL objects in them so that when they are called each `Mesh` object involved ends up wrapping its own OpenGL objects.

 {% highlight cpp %}
 // Copy constructor
 Mesh::Mesh(const Mesh& rhs)
 {
     // Somehow duplicate rhs.mVAO and rhs.mEBO in the GPU
+    // In other words, perform a deep copy instead of a shallow copy

     // Wrap the duplicates
     mVAO = copyOfVAO;